EDWARD BURTYNSKY "SILVER LAKE OPERATIONS #12, 2007"

 Edward Burtynsky (b.
 1955) is Canada's most successful photographer.

-A noted filmmaker, entrepreneur and environmental advocate, Burtynsky is first known internationally for his large scale images documenting the consequences and process of using the earth's natural resources.
+A noted filmmaker, entrepreneur and environmental advocate, Burtynsky is first known for his large scale photographs documenting the consequences and process of using the earth's natural resources.

 His images, which at times approach abstraction, present a bizarre tension between beauty and desecration.